thegauravmahawar/system-design/unique-id-generator/README.md

 **UUID**

 UUID is a 128-bit number used to identify information in computer systems.
-UUID has a very low probability of getting collusion.
+UUID has a very low probability of getting collision.
 UUIDs can be generated independently without coordination between servers.

 ![UUID](../assets/uuid.png)